When to Visit

 Use "first hour" selectively

-“Go early” works best for places with narrow approaches and places with lines.
-It matters less in wide parks or neighborhoods where foot traffic is dispersed.
+"Go early" works best for narrow approaches and places with lines.
+Matters less in wide parks or neighborhoods where foot traffic disperses.

-If you want to see Asakusa without the slow-moving density, the first hour after businesses open is a different experience than midday.
-The trade-off is fewer food stalls fully running and a quieter (less “festival”) atmosphere.
+If you want Asakusa without slow-moving density, the first hour after businesses open feels different than midday.
+Trade-off: fewer food stalls fully running, quieter (less "festival") atmosphere.

 Build "quiet transitions"

-Crowds often feel worst during transitions: exiting trains, finding the right platform, crossing a big intersection, moving from one district to another at the same time everyone else is doing it.
+Crowds feel worst during transitions: exiting trains, finding platforms, crossing big intersections, moving between districts when everyone else is.

-• and at least one long, low-stakes walking segment in a neighborhood that isn’t a headline attraction.
+• At least one long, low-stakes walking segment in a non-headline neighborhood

 • Traditional streetscape?